JACoW-org/docs-IPAC/docs/InvitedOrals/SSSPCsetup.md

 4. **All SPC members** are again given **Review** privilege to prioritize **proposals** for invited orals.

-5. During the SPC/2 meeting, and following discussion, **Conveners** are assigned **Judging permissions** to accept/reject proposals for invited orals, which then automatically become contributions which can be scheduled.
+5. During the SPC/2 meeting, and following discussion, **Conveners** are assigned **Judging permissions** to accept/reject proposals for invited orals which then automatically become contributions that can be scheduled.

 ## 1. Assign *Review* permission to the SPC